|

 not enter his mind to conduct a poll.
 The very idea would have shocked

-critics.)
-But there is no disagreement on one point: the man was a
+But there is no disagreement on one point: the man was a leader.
+He had

-don't like it, I shall resign.
+like it, I shall resign.
 Every time the people accepted his view.
+For

-For example: When he decided to accept the partition of the country,
+example: When he decided to accept the partition of the country, when he

-when he accepted German reparations and when he sold arms to Germany,
+accepted German reparations and when he sold arms to Germany, only a few

 Far from it.
 The method of "government by opinion-poll" is as